Actresses Hit Harvey Weinstein and his Enablers with New Class-Action Lawsuit Alleging Sexual Assault Enterprise

 More survivors of Weinstein’s sexual assault stand up for all victims to hold him and his enablers accountable for heinous acts

-NEW YORK – Today, a second wave of survivors of Harvey Weinstein’s sexual assault and witness tampering represented by attorneys from Hagens Berman and The Armenta Law Firm filed a new class-action lawsuit.
+NEW YORK – Today, a second wave of survivors of Harvey Weinstein’s sexual assault and witness tampering represented by attorneys from Hagens Berman filed a new class-action lawsuit.
 They will seek to represent hundreds of actresses who suffered sexual assault, false imprisonment, battery, rape and other heinous sexual acts Weinstein committed in collusion with his companies, boards of directors and other parties that engaged in a massive cover-up of his illegal actions.

 The law firms have brought additional suits representing other survivors, and accuse Miramax, The Weinstein Company and other parties of facilitating Weinstein’s organized pattern of predatory behavior, equating to an enterprise that violates the Racketeer Influenced and Corrupt Organizations Act, commonly referred to as the RICO Act, the same law brought against members of the Mafia for organized criminal behavior.

 If you were assaulted by Harvey Weinstein, find out more about the lawsuit.
-Hagens Berman’s attorneys achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state in 1985.
+Hagens Berman’s attorneys achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state.

 In the lawsuit, filed June 1, 2018, in the U.S. District Court for the Southern District of New York, the plaintiffs state they were lured by Miramax or TWC employees and isolated with Weinstein in his office and hotel rooms to discuss involvement in a project.
 The suit highlights that at all times, Weinstein’s victims and those who met to discuss projects or audition for him “operated under duress and the threat of being blacklisted” by Weinstein and major producers at Miramax if they refused, or spoke up.